RHS Growing Guides

 Choosing

 There are many peach varieties to choose from, producing fruits of different sizes, flavours and levels of sweetness.
 Rounded or slightly flat, the fruits ripen to various shades of red, orange and yellow on the outside, with golden, red or white flesh inside.
-Fruits can be either ‘free-stone’ or ‘cling-stone’.
+Fruits can be ‘free-stone’ – where the flesh separates easily from the stone, or ‘cling-stone’ – where the flesh doesn't detach easily from the stone.

-If you visit any of the RHS gardens, you’ll find many fruit trees grown in various ways, including peaches, so you can easily compare different varieties and pick up useful growing tips
+If you visit any of the RHS gardens, you’ll find many fruit trees grown in various ways, so you can easily compare different varieties and pick up useful growing tips.

 What and where to buy